Umuzi-org/ACN-syllabus/content/topics/web-frontend/intro-to-web-design/_index.md

 - Make sure your front-end is discoverable.
 What would a new user think to do when they arrive for the first time?
 - Make sure that your front-end is learnable.
 If you need your users to take novel actions make sure that the users can remember how to do those actions later.
 - The user is always right.
 If a user gets confused by your website then it means that your website is confusing.
 Swallow your pride and accept criticism.
 - Always have an escape strategy.
-If a user clicks on a button and navigates somewhere strange, they should be able to go back
+If a user clicks on a button and navigates somewhere strange, they should be able to go back.
 - Don't use too many colours.
 And remember that some of your users will be colour-blind
 - Be consistent
 - Make sure that the most important parts of your site look important.
 Make them big, and put them at the top.
 Guide your users to interact with the right components